Algospongia

-Algospongia is a class of small, calcified fossil organisms of uncertain taxonomic position, assigned in a comprehensive 2010 review to "Animalia" incertae sedis (possibly Protista), but both prior to and post that to an unnamed phylum of Algae; other workers simply list them as Problematica (or Microproblematica).
+Algospongia is a class of small, calcified fossil organisms of uncertain taxonomic position, assigned in a comprehensive 2010 review to "Animalia" incertae sedis (possibly Protista), but both prior to and post that to an unnamed phylum of Algae; other workers simply list them as Problematica (or Microproblematica), a term historically used for a number of other fossil zoological groups of uncertain placement.
 They occur in carbonate rocks of the Paleozoic era and their last representatives occur in the Late Permian geological period.
 Characteristic genera include Aoujgalia, Moravammina and the early-appearing Wetheredella, although the taxonomic validity (and algosponge affinity) of the last named genus has been disputed.

 Background and possible taxonomic affinity

 Algospongia (vernacular name: algosponges) is a taxon of calcified fossil organisms comprising around 90 accepted genera and several hundred species, treated taxonomically as a single class in an unspecified phylum.
 Originally considered to be fossil sponges or "pseudo algae", an assignment now refuted, their taxonomic position is somewhat unresolved.
 Of the three most prominent recent researchers, B. Mamet (Belgium) assigns certain families (e.g. Palaeoberesellaceae, Beresellaceae and Issinellaceae) to Chlorophyta (green algae) as an order of that phylum (Palaeosiphonocladales), at least one other family (Ungdarellaceae) to Rhodophyta (red algae), and some other genera (Groenlandella, Labyrinthoconus) simply to "Microproblematica".
 Meanwhile, D. Vachard (France) and P. Cózar (Spain) treated Algospongia (such as the family Calcifoliaceae) as Algae incertae sedis, before deciding (in 2010) against any algal affinity and reassigning them to the [zoological] protists, as a group possibly paralleling the Foraminifera.
 Since that paper, Cózar has continued to use zoological terminology in his published works, while Vachard has once again assigned the group to the Algae incertae sedis, lying hypothetically mid-way between the extant Rhodophyta and Chlorophyta.
-As at 2021 (although the information cited may date from earlier compilation), the World Foraminifera Database (which forms part of the World Register of Marine Species) lists 18 of the present "algosponge" genera as Foraminifera (Alanyana, Aoujgalia, Baculella, Disonella, Evlania, Fourstonella, Kettnerammina, Litya, Moravammina, Palachemonella/Palaschemonella, Proninella, Saccorhina, Septammina, Stacheia, Stacheoides, Triplosphaerina, Vasicekia and Wetheredella), while the algal portion of WoRMS (imported from AlgaeBase) lists 14 algosponge genera as green algae (Anthracoporellopsis, Asphaltinella, Beresella, Crassikamaena, Cribrokamaena, Dvinella, Eomizzia, Issinella, Jansaella, Kamaena, Kamaenella, Parakamaena, Trinodella and Uraloporella) and 7 as red algae (Amorfia, Cuneiphycus, Donezella, Epistacheoides, Komia, Masloviporidium and Ungdarella), with Metakamaena assigned to "Protozoa", Asphaltina to "Biota incertae sedis", and the remaining genera not yet mentioned.
-For convenience in the present article, the published summary of Vachard & Cózar (2010) is presented below (with modifications as necessary), which treats the relevant genera as a single class (not split e.g. among different botanical phyla) under zoological nomenclature, however also recognizing that the botanical treatment now preferred by Vachard may in fact be correct, an approach recently adopted in the Interim Register of Marine and Nonmarine Genera (IRMNG) and reflected in the taxon box supplied with this article.
+A number of the genera allocated to Algospongia in the present treatment (which follows Vachard & Cózar, 2010 in the main) were recently (2021) treated as either Foraminifera, or as red or green algae, in the World Register of Marine Species, a situation that is currently under revision.
+For convenience in the present article, the published summary of Vachard & Cózar (2010) is presented below (with modifications as necessary), which treats the relevant genera as a single class (not split e.g. among different botanical phyla) under zoological nomenclature, however also recognizing that the botanical treatment now preferred by Vachard may in fact be correct, an approach currently adopted in the Interim Register of Marine and Nonmarine Genera (IRMNG).